 7. Red Grapes and Red Wine

 Red grapes and red wine contain resveratrol, a phytoestrogen known for its antioxidant and anti-inflammatory properties.
-Other phytoestrogens in grapes include flavonoids, though they are not as prominent as resveratrol.

 Red wine has higher resveratrol levels than white wine because it is fermented with grape skins for a longer period.
 While moderate red wine consumption may have some health benefits, excessive alcohol intake can have negative effects on hormonal balance.